srfoster/codespells/README.md

 5) Gives you some `(module+ main ...)` code so you can test your mod prior to releasing it.
 6) Gives you a place to change the appearance or behavior of the `hello` Rune.

-It default to being a Rune that spawns an Unreal Blueprint packaged with this mod.
+It defaults to being a Rune that spawns an Unreal Blueprint called `HelloWorld` packaged with this mod.

 All you need to do now is: